 </html>

+the following."
 Next, let's extend things a little by checking to see whether a string is a certain length.
 This would be ideal for passwords, since you don't want some lazy user entering a password of only one or two letters.
 You'd rather it be, say, six or more characters.

 The function for this is, as you already know, strlen().
 It simply returns a number equal to the number of characters in the variable being tested.
 Here, I modified the script above to check the length of $first and $last.